Doctor of Philosophy (PhD)

 All classes required to meet the degree requirements are considered essential classes and will be so designated by the Supervisory Committee.
 Any classes taken in excess of the requirements are subject to approval by the supervisor.
 These classes will appear on the student’s transcript as regular classes.

-A PhD degree candidate must pass all graduate level classes with a grade of at least B. Graduate students are allowed to repeat only one class during their programme.
+A PhD degree candidate must pass all graduate level classes with a grade of at least B-.
+PhD students are not permitted to fail a course and are not allowed to repeat any classes during their programme.
 Graduate students are not eligible to write supplementary examinations.
 Transfer credits from other universities will be considered on a case by case basis.

 All PhD candidates must pass an oral examination of his/her thesis project after it has been submitted in satisfactory form, and in accordance with the Faculty of Graduate Studies regulations.